trbennett/MoST/README.md

 MoST
 ====

-Terrell is the manager of this repo.
-Please contact Terrell if you have any question.
+Hunter is currently the manager for this repository.
+If you have any questions or concerns, contact me:
-Terrell email: tbennett@utdallas.edu.
-Please update the readme whenever you are here, terrell.
+Email: hunter.massey@utdallas.edu.